This blog may contain affiliate links. Read our disclosure policy for more info.

 If you truly want an experience and a hotel all in one, then you MUST stay at the Fairmont Banff Springs Hotel.
 This luxurious hotel is actually an old Scottish Castle built in 1888 and declared a National Historic Site.

 The Fairmont is the most prestigious hotel in the area offering a range of restaurants on-site to choose from as well as tons of activities.
-Guests can go bowling, play tennis, or swim in the large lap pool.
+Even for those not staying here, most travelers will come to check out the hotel, it’s that goregous!

 They don’t cut corners when it comes to details either.
-The rooms are carefully designed with guest comfort in mind.
+The rooms are carefully designed with guest comfort in mind and are just as luxurious as the hotel’s facade.
+Rooms range from a standard queen room (although I don’t know if I’d call anything about the Fairmont “standard”) up to two-bedroom suites or Gold-View rooms.

 The Fairmont is also known to host many different events.
-If you’re coming to Banff around Christmas time, be sure to enjoy all of the family-friend activities they offer right at the hotel.
+If you’re coming to Banff around Christmas time, be sure to enjoy all of the family-friendly activities they offer right at the hotel.

 Best Hotels NEAR Banff Town (Around Banff National Park)